 1. What is the definition of Tier II offenders in Nevada?

-Tier 2 is the middle category of sex offender in Nevada.
+Tier 2 is the middle category of sex offenders in Nevada.
 Defendants convicted of certain crimes against children get classified as Tier II offenders.1

 While Nevada followed Megan’s Law prior to 2018, a person was labeled Tier 2 if he/she was deemed a “medium risk” of re-offending.
 But since Nevada’s adoption of the Adam Walsh Act in 2018, a person gets labeled Tier 2 based only on the offenses they get convicted of.2